1952 Nobel Prize in Literature

 The 1952 Nobel Prize in Literature was awarded to the French Catholic writer François Mauriac (1885–1970) "for the deep spiritual insight and the artistic intensity with which he has in his novels penetrated the drama of human life."
-He is the eight French author to receive the prize after the novelist André Gide in 1947.
+He is the eighth French author to receive the prize after the novelist André Gide in 1947.

 Laureate

 François Mauriac made his breakthrough with the poetry book Les Mains jointes ("Clasped Hands", 1909), but went on to become as a dramatist and novelist.
 His works are frequently set in and around Bordeaux, France, and investigate human nature through the lens of Catholicism.
 The characters struggle with money, self-righteousness, and guilt.
 As a result, Mauriac has been portrayed as a misanthrope at times, but he replied to this criticism by stating that the repeated messages in his writings about divine mercy and compassion were designed to inspire hope and confidence.
 His most well-known works include La Chair et le Sang ("Flesh and Blood", 1920), Le Désert de l'amour ("The Desert of Love", 1925), Thérèse Desqueyroux (1927), Le Nœud de vipères ("Vipers' Tangle", 1932).